voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 Differences between British and American English

 # Lesson 6 - Sixth week
-Talking about what people are doing
++ Talking about what people are doing
-Expressing annoying actions
++ Expressing annoying actions
-Expressing surprise
++ Expressing surprise

 The Present Continuous Tense
 Asking about interesting places

 **Vocabulary**
-Exclamations
++ Exclamations
-Sightseeing
++ Sightseeing

 # Lesson 7 - seventh week
-Asking about Present Personal Information
++ Asking about Present Personal Information
-Asking about someone or something that performs an action Askin about options
++ Asking about someone or something that performs an action
++ Askin about options

-Preset Simple Tense
+**Preset Simple Tense**
 Prepositions: Opposite / Across from/ Behind/ In front of Question words

-At a restaurant
+At a restaurant -
 Menu items

 # Lesson 8 - Eightieth week
-Asking about routines and habitual actions
++ Asking about routines and habitual actions
-Asking about facts
++ Asking about facts
-Asking about present options
++ Asking about present options
-Asking about scheduled events
++ Asking about scheduled events

 **Grammar**

 The Present Simple Tense

 Prepositions: Oven, under, above, below, near, close to, far from, besides, next to, from, to, along, around

 **Speaking**